unixbox-net/lh/README.md

 **Press `h` for help** or **`q` to quit to menu**.

 **Remote Operation**
-Changing paths also accepts network shares / mounts and devices, thus allowing for both local and remote operation and the ability to consume and globally search any availiable log source.
+Changing paths also accepts network shares / mounts and devices, thus allowing for the consumption of both source and target logs.

 ## Other key features include:

-**Regex Search**: Allows powerful searches across all logs using regular expressions, making it simple to detect patterns like IP addresses, error messages, and unauthorized access attempts.
-**Network Protocol Filter**: Filters logs by protocol (HTTP, FTP, SSH, etc.) to quickly identify network-related issues.
+**Regex Search**: Allows powerful searches across all logs using regular expressions, making it simple to detect patterns like IP addresses, error messages, and unauthorized access attempts.\n **Network Protocol Filter**: Filters logs by protocol (HTTP, FTP, SSH, etc.) to quickly identify network-related issues.
 **Error Filtering**: Isolates error-related events like failures, critical warnings, and socket timeouts for faster